antronerds/r2-tutorials/docs/Correlating_Genes.md

     -   On pathway maps
     -   On a chromosome map
--   Using this exploratory analysis, new biologically relevant hypotheses can be generated as will be shown in this tutorial by an example concerning MYCN and MCM genes.
+-   Using this exploratory analysis, new biologically relevant hypotheses can be generated and will be shown in this tutorial by an example concerning MYCN and MCM genes.
 -   The data can be saved and used in other tools.
--   Further advanced analysis based on the use of sets of genes can be found in the Kaplan scanner and GeneSets tutorials.
+-   Further advanced analyses based on the use of sets of genes can be found in the Kaplan scanner and GeneSets tutorials.